- Search The Registry

 - Teacher’s Forum

 - My Account

 *Jewell Mazique was born on this date 1913.
-She was a Black and Native American Creek, Cherokee activist.
+She was a Black and Native American Creek, Cherokee journalist, and activist.

 Born in Georgia, Ms. Jewell Crawford graduated from Spelman College and received a Master’s in African Studies from Howard University where she wrote her thesis on the development of the Federation of Rhodesia and Nyasaland.
 A member of Delta Sigma Theta, she was the subject of a U.S. Government Office of War Information documentary photo series in 1942 while she was a clerk at the Library of Congress.
 The photos, taken were supposedly depicting a day in the life of a typical Black Washingtonian but critics argued the photos were "less picturesque and less a credit to freedom's national seat" than a typical day of an average Black woman in Washington D.C.